 Many newcomers to tango begin with a familiar misconception: that mastery comes from acquiring an impressive collection of complex steps.
 The more dramatic the movement, they assume, the more “advanced” the dancer.
 This belief, however, misses the essence of tango.
 True mastery is not measured by difficulty—it is measured by the ability to infuse simple movements with depth and feeling.

 Learning tango is like learning a language.
 One may memorize countless sophisticated terms, yet without everyday vocabulary, meaningful conversation remains impossible.
-In the same way, dancers can study ganchos, sacadas, boleos, volcadas, and colgadas, but without a solid foundation in the embrace, the walk, the turn, and the basic steps, their dancing will lack coherence.
+In the same way, dancers can study ganchos, sacadas, boleos, volcadas, and colgadas, but without a solid foundation in the embrace, the walk, the pivot, the rotation, and the basic steps, their dancing will lack coherence.
 By contrast, dancers with a limited but well-integrated repertoire—grounded in balance, musicality, and connection—can express themselves fluidly in almost any situation.
 Fluency in tango, as in language, grows from mastery of essentials rather than the accumulation of rare vocabulary.

 Advanced steps are like uncommon words: intriguing, but seldom necessary.
 Yet beginners often give them disproportionate attention, mistaking novelty for progress.
 In reality, a small number of fundamental movements accounts for most of what happens on the dance floor.
 English contains over a million words, but only a few thousand are needed to achieve fluent daily communication.
 Tango operates by the same principle.
 The quality of a dance depends on its most frequently used elements.
 When these are weak, no amount of advanced material can compensate.
 (See Tango Is a Language (I).)